Little India, Singapore: Amenities

-The Sakya Muni Buddha Gaya Temple, along Racecourse Road, was established by a Thai monk, Venerable Vutthisasara, in 1927.
-Leong San See Temple was built in 1917 and is dedicated to Guanyin, Bodhisattva of Compassion.
+Along Serangoon Road are the Tekka Centre, the Tekka Mall, the Little India Arcade, Serangoon Plaza, and the Mustafa Centre (on a side road).
+Farrer Park Fields is located in the district.

 Little India is also home to several art houses.
 In 1985, the National Arts Council launched the Arts Housing Scheme, aimed at identifying and renovating old buildings for arts and cultural activities.
 A line of shophouses along Kerbau Road were designated for the project, and the area is currently known as the Little India Arts Belt.
 As of 2011, there are seven arts organizations in the Belt.
 Three are contemporary theatre companies, while the other organizations involve traditional arts such as Malay dance and Indian theatre.